EdMap/EdMapPro/replit.md

 - `autoSet`: AI PM (Priya) defines the sprint goal (developer roles)
 - `userDefined`: User defines the sprint goal (PM role at all levels)

+### Backlog Catalogue
+Located in `shared/adapters/planning/backlog-catalogue.ts`, the unified backlog catalogue serves as the single source of truth for sprint items across planning and execution phases.

+**Key Features:**
+- Centralized `BACKLOG_CATALOGUE` array with all available sprint items
+- Each item has `id`, `title`, `description`, `storyPoints`, `priority`, `type`, and `acceptanceCriteria`
+- `getBacklogItems()` and `getBacklogItemById()` helper functions
+- Items selected during planning (stored as IDs) are resolved to full ticket data during execution

+### Planning-to-Execution Integration
+When transitioning from planning to execution phase:
+1. `advanceWorkspacePhase` calls `createSprintTicketsFromPlanning(workspaceId, sprintId)`
+2. Function queries the most recent planning session (completed or active)
+3. Deletes any existing sprint_tickets not in the selected items
+4. Creates new sprint_tickets from the backlog catalogue for each selected item
+5. Sync endpoint `/api/workspaces/:workspaceId/sync-tickets` available for retroactive fixes

+**Route Pattern:** Sprint execution requires both journeyId and sprintId: `/journey/:journeyId/sprint/:sprintId`

 ## Data Model

 ### Planning Tables